microsoft/workshop-library/full/leveraging-vscode-source-control-for-git-and-github/workshop-designer.md

 ## Stage 1: Desired Results

-Students will be skilled at creating React components, adding style, and using JSX.
+Students will be skilled at creating using VS Code Source Control to create, rename, switch and merge branches, add, commit and even publish to GitHub

 ## Stage 2: Evidence